 Welcome!
 If you are looking to learn more about psychogenic non epileptic seizures (PNES), also known as non-epileptic attack disorder (NEAD) and about the available diagnostic and treatment services we offer patients in New York and New Jersey, please read on.

 For over ten years I have had the opportunity to work with patients who have been diagnosed with psychogenic seizures.
 It still astounds me that almost every time I begin to talk to a new patient I hear about a long road they had to travel to arrive at our program.
 This trip typically started with uncontrollable seizures and doctors who treated the condition as medically untreatable epilepsy.
-Eventually, a diagnosis of psychogenic non epileptic seizures may have been made; this was usually followed by a referral to a psychotherapist.
+Eventually, a diagnosis of psychogenic non epileptic seizures (PNES or NEAD) may have been made; this was sometimes followed by a referral to a psychotherapist.
 Many times, the psychotherapist as well as many other doctors were not familiar or refused to accept a patient with this condition.
 Disbelief and uncaring attitudes may have sometimes also expressed by friends and family.
 Adding to the patient's difficulties, information on the condition was nearly impossible to find.
 Years of work with our patients have helped shape our view of psychogenic non epileptic seizures and to develop a novel and unique treatment program.
-Our program is based on a team approach in which our patients are followed closely from their very first neurological visit all the way through completion of treatment.
+Our program is based on a team approach in which our patients are followed closely from their very first neurological visit all the way through completion of psychological treatment.

 The cornerstone of the program is a therapy cycle that was specifically designed to target underlying emotional issues that often maintain and fuel psychogenic events.
 Patients undergo a battery of tests to determine whether they might benefit from our different treatment modalities.
 Patients are seen in individually tailored therapies in which they learn about PNES/NEAD and target the main difficulties fueling their condition.
-If a patient is diagnosed with both PNES and post traumatic stress disorder (PTSD), prolonged exposure therapy is available.
-Ongoing monthly support groups are provided for those who may need to touch base with the team after they complete the program.
+If a patient is dually diagnosed with PNES or NEAD and post traumatic stress disorder (PTSD), a form of modified prolonged exposure therapy is offered.
+Ongoing on-line monthly support groups are provided for those who may need to touch base with the team after they complete the program.